 All land and air travel arrangements, airlines and aircraft types, timings, routings and arrival airports are provisional until confirmed with your tickets and may change after this due to circumstances beyond our control.
 We reserve the right to substitute airlines/aircraft and make any necessary alteration to your travel arrangements, including method of carriage, in a force majeure situation to enable us to fulfil our obligation to transport you to/from the resort or your UK departure airport.

 There is a ticketless system with Eurotunnel.
 We will include in your final documentation the 8 digit booking reference number.
 Please quote this at the automated check-in lanes (by typing in the number) or to the Eurotunnel staff at the manned check-in lanes.

 Flying when pregnant?
-Check out the policy for Thomson flights.
+Check out the policy for TUI flights.
 For all other airlines, please check with the airline directly.

 These may be taken by carriers and/or airports, port authorities and other competent authorities, resulting in delays, diversions or re-scheduling.
 When such situations occur, this is not within our control and we do not accept liability for them.